david-prinz/david-prinz.github.io/_pages/seminar.md

 # Summer and Winter Term 2024

 In August 2024, this seminar was combined with the one-month [QFT Workshop](https://www.mpim-bonn.mpg.de/node/13203) that took place at the MPIM.
 Currently, we aim to understand this [Preprint](https://arxiv.org/abs/2108.13542) via some appropriate review talks.

+If not stated otherwise, we meet Thursdays at 12:00 a.m. in the [MPIM Lecture Hall](https://www.mpim-bonn.mpg.de/node/3444) (see the exceptions below).

 ## Talks